rgjertsen/Withings-Weight-Notification/README.md

   AND s.state NOT IN ('unknown', 'unavailable', '') ORDER BY s.last_updated DESC
 LIMIT 1
-Important: Replace 'your_weight_sensor_entity_id' with the actual entity ID of your weight sensor (e.g., 'sensor.withings_weight').
+Replace 'your_weight_sensor_entity_id' with the actual entity ID of your weight sensor (e.g., 'sensor.withings_weight').

 Column: state

 Unit of Measurement: kg

-Icon: (Optional) You can set an icon like mdi:weight.

-Save the Sensor Configuration:

-Complete the setup and ensure the sensor is created.
+Icon: mdi:weight (optional)

-Verify the SQL Sensor:
+c.
+Verify the SQL Sensor
 Go to Developer Tools > States.
 Look for the sensor you just created (e.g., sensor.weight_one_month_ago).
 Ensure it has a valid value (not unknown or empty).
 If it shows unknown, you might not have data from one month ago yet.